Voice Agent for Fitness Studios Reseller: How Agencies Can Capture the $47 Billion Gym Market

 How much can agencies charge fitness studios for voice AI?

 Most agencies successfully charge $297-597/month for boutique studios and $497-797/month for larger gyms.
-At Trillet's $0.12/minute rate, this typically yields 70-90% gross margins depending on call volume.
+At Trillet's $0.12/minute usage rate, this yields roughly 70-90% gross margins at scale, once the $99-$299 platform fee is spread across several sub-accounts; expect closer to 50-60% on your very first client until that fee is amortized.

 How do I handle fitness studios that use Mindbody?